awollman/FRETzel/docs/GettingStarted.md

 # Getting Started

 Download and run either the Mac or Windows executable files.
-You may be prompted to download the Matlab runtime environment.
+You will need the MATLAB runtime environment.
+Download instructions are found in the readme.txt files in each folder.

 OR